-At December 31, 2010 and 2009, AMP posted collateral deposits to the bank accounts of certain of its power suppliers related to long-term power supply agreements with the suppliers.
-AMP has recorded a current asset as collateral postings in the accompanying consolidated balance sheets at December 31, 2010 and 2009.
+At December 31, 2011 and 2010, AMP posted collateral deposits to the bank accounts of certain of its power suppliers related to long-term power supply agreements with the suppliers and collateral deposits with insurance companies in connection with long-term construction projects.
+AMP has recorded these collateral postings as current assets in the accompanying consolidated balance sheets.